sspanak/tt9/docs/user-manual.md

 #### D-pad Right (→):
 _Predictive mode only._

 - **Single press**: Filter the suggestion list, leaving out only the ones that start with the current word.
 It doesn't matter if it is a complete word or not.
-For example, type "rewin" and press Right.
-It will leave out all words starting with "rewin": "rewin" itself, "rewind", "rewinds", "rewinded", "rewinding", and so on.
+For example, type "remin" and press Right.
+It will leave out all words starting with "remin": "remin" itself, "remind", "reminds", "reminded", "reminding", and so on.
 - **Double press**: Expand the filter to the full suggestion.
-For example, type "rewin" and press Right twice.
-It will first filter by "rewin", then expand the filter to "rewind".
+For example, type "remin" and press Right twice.
+It will first filter by "remin", then expand the filter to "remind".
 You can keep expanding the filter with Right, until you get to the longest suggestion in the list.

 Filtering can also be used to type unknown words.
 Let's say you want to type "Anakin", which is not in the dictionary.
 Start with "A", then press Right to hide "B" and "C".
 Now press 6-key.
 Since the filter is on, in addition to the real dictionary words, it will provide all possible combinations for 6: "Am", "An", "Ao".
 Select "An" and press Right to confirm your selection.
 Now pressing 2-key, will provide "Ana", "Anb", "Anc".
 You can keep going, until you complete "Anakin".